wordofwarning/wordofwarning.org/current/2016-worksahead/mccormick/index.md

 *Part of* Works Ahead 2016 Evening Edition: from Dyson to the Passion — an unpredictable double bill from Top Joe + Lucy McCormick.

 #### In Brief
 Post-popular prodigy Lucy McCormick and her Girl Squad present a trashstep-dubpunk morality play for the modern age.
-Casting herself in all the main roles, Lucy will attempt to re-connect to her own moral conscience by re-enacting old biblical stories via a nu-wave holy trinity of dance, power ballads and performance art.
-With trademark absurdism and enthusiasm, Lucy puts her best foot forward in the face of existential deadlock.

 #### Venue + Booking Details for Evening Edition
 Dates: Friday 3 + Saturday 4 June 2016, 7.30pm
 <a href="http://contactmcr.com/visit/getting-here" target="_blank">Venue: Contact</a>, Oxford Road, Manchester, M15 6JA